liu3zhenlab/KAD/README.md

 # KAD
-- Assessing genome assemblies using K-mer copies in assemblies and K-mer abundance in sequencing reads
+Assessing genome assemblies by comparing k-mer copies in assemblies and K-mer abundance in reads

 ### Introduction